1. Blog

 • A modern mobile app with real-time flight tracking and compensation alerts

-• A vast, specialised in-house legal team with experience handling complex, cross-border cases
+• An in-house legal team with experience handling complex, cross-border cases

-• Active legal representation when airlines refuse to cooperate — AirHelp routinely takes cases to court when needed, and has an excellent win-rate
+• Active legal representation when airlines refuse to cooperate — AirHelp routinely takes cases to court when needed

 • Tools for simplified claim monitoring and status updates